Duudlez/Red-Panda-Gaming-History/README.md

 ```git commit -m “commit message”``` - This command was used to commit changes to the local repository queue ready for the final step.

 ```git push``` - This command was used to push all committed code to the remote repository on github.

+### Deployment to Github Pages

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the menu on left select 'Pages'
+  - From the source section drop-down menu, select the Branch: main
+  - Click 'Save'
+  - A live link will be displayed in a green banner when published successfully.

+The live link can be found here - https://duudlez.github.io/Red-Panda-Gaming-History/